 DuploCloud’s pricing is available in four monthly tiers:

-• DevSecOps: This tier adds compliance and security controls in addition to everything included in the DevOps tier, all for $4,500 for your first 50 nodes.
+- DevSecOps: This tier adds compliance and security controls.
+This is in addition to everything included in the DevOps tier, all for $4,500 for your first 50 nodes.

 2. Octopus Deploy

-Octopus Deploy is a software delivery automation platform that handles release management while also automating complex application deployments and operations tasks.
+Octopus Deploy is a software delivery automation platform that handles release management.
+This is at the same time as automating complex application deployments and operations tasks.
 Its CD focus means it can serve as a direct Spinnaker alternative.
-Across more than a decade in operation, Octopus Deploy has a long history of delivering on continuous deployment demands with helpful features inducing runbook automation and multi-tenancy.
+It’s been in operation for more than a decade.
+Octopus Deploy has a long history of delivering on continuous deployment demands.
+It provides helpful features inducing runbook deployment automation and multi-tenancy.

 Octopus Deploy Pricing